-A new diesel station was commissioned in Alice Springs in 1973 and together with the old station has an installed capacity of 26.6 MW.
-Tenders are expected to be called by the end of 1976 for a fourth 5.6 MW diesel alternator set.
+A new diesel station was commissioned in Alice Springs in 1973 and, together with the old station, has an installed capacity of 24.8 MW.
+An order has been placed for a fourth 5.6 MW diesel alternator set.
+Planning for further extension is proceeding.